 The system is also limited to learning games with objects of two different classes: blocks and locations.
 Blocks can vary in size, shape, and color and those variances can be relevant to game play.
 Locations are virtual objects defined in the world simulation that can have fixed names such as final-pillar or grid-red.
-The types of games that can be described with these restrictions are quite large and include many board games, basic puzzles, and some three-dimensional problems.
-Some tasks that do not conform to these constraints can be described as an isomorphism that does.
+The types of games that can be described with these restrictions are actually quite large and include many board games, basic puzzles, and some three-dimensional problems.
+Some problems that do not conform to these constraints can be described as an isomorphism that does.
 Most of the games studied involve a small number of objects and some are smaller versions of well-known games.
-For example, the Five Puzzle is a smaller variant of the Eight Puzzle, and Connect-3 is a smaller variant of Connect-4.
-The restriction on the number of objects is not a fundamental limitation, but it leads to smaller problem spaces and lets the agent quickly solve problems using simple brute-force search techniques, which are not currently a focus of this research.
+For example, the 5-puzzle is a smaller variant of the 8-puzzle, and Connect-3 is a smaller variant of Connect-4.
+The restriction on the number of objects is not a fundamental limitation, but it leads to smaller problem spaces and allows the agent to quickly solve problems using its simple brute-force search techniques, which are not currently a focus of this research.